 Summary

-I have been working for the University of Portsmouth since January 2017, although I am based at RAF College Cranwell.
-I am currently employed as a teaching fellow in the history of war and military aviation, where I specifically focus on the period 1914-1945.
+I have been working for the University of Portsmouth since January 2018.
+I am based at RAF College Cranwell in Lincolnshire, where I teach the history of war and military aviation, international security and relations, and the future of armed conflict.

 My research focuses on the history of intelligence during the First World War, with a particular interest in the cultural significance of espionage.
 My broad research interests include: